Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### syncIdentifiers<a id="syncIdentifiers-js"></a>

-The function of this `syncIdentifiers()`  API is same as the `syncIdentifier` API, which passes a list of identifiers as a dictionary each containing an identifier type as the key and an identifier as the value.
+The function of the `syncIdentifiers()`  API is same as the `syncIdentifier` API, which passes a list of identifiers as a dictionary each containing an identifier type as the key and an identifier as the value.
 In each of the identifiers pair, both identifier type and identifier should be non empty and non null values, otherwise they will be ignore.

-#### **Syntax**
+#### Syntax

 ```jsx
 ACPIdentity.syncIdentifiers: (nullable NSDictionary*) identifiers;
 ```

-o   *identifiers* is a dictionary that contains Identifiers with the Identifier type as the key, and the string identifier as the value.
-If the identifier type and identifier do not have valid string values \(non null or empty\), the identifier is ignored by the Identity extension.
+*identifiers* is a dictionary that contains Identifiers with the Identifier type as the key, and the string identifier as the value.

+If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-#### Example**
+#### Example

 ```jsx
 ACPIdentity.syncIdentifiers({"id1": "identifier1"});